-Description This command administratively disables an entity.
-When disabled, an entity does not change, contained within.
+This command administratively disables an entity.
+When disabled, an entity does not change, reset, or remove any configuration settings or statistics.

+The operational state of the entity is disabled as well as the operational state of any entities contained within.
 Many objects must be shut down before they can be deleted.

-The operational state of the entity is disabled as well as the operational state of any entities